 In July of 2023, ORCTF investigators were provided with information regarding a possible illegal fencing operation within the city of El Sobrante.
 It was alleged that after the theft of retail merchandise, the products were stored at a residence before being sold at various locations.
 An investigation was launched, and investigators soon had enough information to obtain a search warrant for the residence.

 On Thursday, August 31, 2023, ORCTF and GGD Investigative Services Unit personnel executed the search warrant at the residence.
 Once inside, officers located stolen retail merchandise from Lululemon, CVS, Walgreens, Target, Rite Aid, Express, TJX, Ross, and Victoria’s Secret, among others.
 A preliminary estimate put the value of the recovered merchandise at over $190,000 and investigators also recovered over $24,000 in cash proceeds from the sale of the stolen merchandise.

 The suspect, 52-year-old Ngoc Bui Bach of El Sobrante was booked into Contra Costa County jail on charges of 490.4 PC – Organized Retail Crime, 487(a) PC – Grand Theft, 496(a) PC – Possession of Stolen Property, and 182 PC – Conspiracy to Commit a Crime.

-The mission of the CHP is to provide the highest level of Safety, Service, and Security.
+The mission of the California Highway Patrol is to provide the highest level of Safety, Service, and Security.